 All our products are meant to be permanent, so nothing is ever ‘last season’ and therefore suddenly disposable.
 They are meant to bring you joy today, tomorrow, forever.
 Which is why we don’t offer new designs or products every few months, and why our products are in the premium bracket.
 Buy less, buy better.
 And if something breaks or becomes worn we urge you to contact us for help with repairs, because we believe that mending is vital, not just for our products but for all areas of our lives – do not toss something away simply because it is chipped or cracked, make an effort to mend it instead.

-Lastly, I am very conscious that any brand involved in production has an impact on society and the environment, and I would like that impact to be as positive and gentle as possible.
+Lastly, I am very conscious that any brand involved in production has an impact on society and the environment, and I would like for House of Hopstock to have a positive impact.
 I want to be able to support some of the habitats I take creative inspiration from, which is why 10% of all sales from our Fatal Attraction collection are donated to the Rainforest Trust, supporting Amazon Rainforest regeneration projects.

 Can you tell us more about your collections and future plans?